 The Western Lake District is a wonderfully unspoiled area to explore.
-Its scenery offers a wilder and more rugged side to the Lakes which gives way to open rolling countryside leading down to its quiet coast.
-Yewbarrow Cottage is perfectly placed at the gateway to the stunning Wasdale Valley and just a short drive to the magical Eskdale valley or out to the quiet coast.
-The walking opportunities from the cottage are endless including gentle riverside potters and mighty fell tops.
+Its scenery offers a wilder and more rugged side to the Lakes, which gives way to open rolling countryside leading down to its quiet coast.
+Santon is perfectly placed at the gateway to the stunning Wasdale Valley and just a short drive to the magical Eskdale valley or out to the quiet coast.
+The walking opportunities from the hamlet are endless including gentle riverside potters and mighty fell tops.

 Santon Bridge is a quaint hamlet with plenty of opportunities for paddling and stone skimming along the beautiful river Irt.
-The hamlet also boasts a well renowned pub just under a mile from the house (please remember to bring a torch and reasonably visible clothing if you are planning to walk to the pub at night.
-There is no walkway and there are several blind bends) and a gorgeous cafe with a craft shop just a mile away.
+It also boasts a well renowned pub and a gorgeous cafe with a craft shop just a mile away.
 Perfect for rewarding yourself with a sumptuous afternoon tea or a pub meal and a pint after your outdoor exertions.
-Don't forget the Santon Bridge Inn isn't just a welcoming local pub it most famously plays host to the World's Biggest Liar competition each November, well worth a visit.
+Don't forget the Santon Bridge Inn isn't just a welcoming local pub, it most famously plays host to the World's Biggest Liar competition each November, well worth a visit.

 The valley of Wasdale must certainly be ranked as one of the most beautiful and tranquil places in the entire country.
 While its staggering scenery is a magnet for walkers, cyclists, divers, swimmers and general potterers it still retains its unspoiled quality and feeling of remoteness.
-It's a place with many superlatives attached to it, indeed it is the proud home of England's highest mountain, deepest lake, smallest church and also the competition for the World's biggest liar!
+It's a place with many superlatives attached to it, indeed it is the proud home of England's highest mountain, deepest lake, smallest church as well as that competition for the World's biggest liar!
 It's also home to some excellent pubs and even a microbrewery.
-The valley offers unrivalled opportunities for walking with the mightiest Lakeland peaks, the Scafells, rearing up from the valley's floor being an obvious choice for the energetic and well-prepared rambler.
-Don't be intimidated though as there are also many less demanding fell walks with extremely rewarding views.
+The valley offers unrivalled opportunities for walking with the mightiest Lakeland peaks, the Scafells, rearing up from the valley floor.
+They are an obvious choice for the energetic and well-prepared rambler, however don't be intimidated by the high fells as there are also many less demanding fell walks with extremely rewarding views.
 Not to mention the many glorious low-level rambles on a network of bridleways and footpaths.
-Read more in our guide to Wasdale

-Eskdale is a wonderfully unspoilt valley which offers fabulous food, real ales and a host of opportunities for walking and cycling for all abilities.
+Eskdale is a wonderfully unspoilt valley, which offers fabulous food, real ales and a host of opportunities for walking and cycling for all abilities.
 One of the most popular things to do in Eskdale is to take a trip on the famous Ravenglass and Eskdale Railway, more popularly known as the La'al Ratty.
-This narrow gauge steam railway makes a leisurely seven mile journey from Ravenglass to Boot taking in some staggering scenery along the way.
+This narrow gauge steam railway makes a leisurely seven-mile journey from Ravenglass to Boot taking in some staggering scenery along the way.
 There are play parks and cafes at both ends of the line and the new museum at Ravenglass is a must for anyone keen to find out about the history of this most loved of West Cumbrian attractions.
-Read more in our Eskdale guide

 As for the Cycling opportunities in the area, well, where to begin?
-For mountain biking the area offers trails to suit all abilities with low level forest trails and more technical bridleways.
+For mountain biking the area offers trails to suit all abilities with low level forest tracks and more technical bridleways.
 For roadies you have one of England’s steepest roads at the head of the Eskdale valley to challenge you as well as wonderfully rewarding quiet roads up Corney fell and Birker Moor.
-Indeed many of the Lake District’s most challenging cycling sportives (including the Fred Whitton, the Lakeland Loop and the Tour of the High Passes) pass nearby.
+Indeed many of the Lake District’s most challenging cycling events pass nearby.
 If hills aren’t to your taste there are some lovely rides out on the coast with beautiful views.

 Golfers are well catered for with the Eskdale Valley's own 9 hole course five miles down the road as well as popular links courses at nearby Seascale (5 miles) and Silecroft (15 miles).
 Alternatively for something different why not head to "Horse and Husky" nearby where you could find yourself splashing along the coast on horseback or sledding behind a team of huskies!